Vis17/sentio-video-bookmarker/README.md

 # Sentio - Video bookmarker

-Sentio is a Firefox-Addon that let´s you create Video-Bookmarks 📺.
+Sentio is a Firefox-Addon that lets you create Video-Bookmarks 📺.

 They work like you expect them to work: bookmark a video and Sentio will save 💾, to which point 🕔 you have watched the video.
 These information help Sentio to jump right into where you stopped last time ▶ if you visit the page again.